Score-based generative emulation of impact-relevant Earth system model outputs: Emulation of unforced simulations

 We first examine the cross-variable correlations at individual grid-cells.
 An effective emulator should generate realizations that satisfy statistical and physical consistency across variables, and therefore open the door to studying projected compound events under alternative emission pathways.
 Figure~\ref{fig:crosscorrelations} compares the grid-cell cross-correlation between the variables obtained from the proposed generative emulator, with those estimated from the MPI-ESM1-2-LR piControl run.
 It shows the variables' cross-correlations from emulator matches those from the reference ESM it aims to emulate.
 Because the current emulator generates monthly snapshots and does not incorporate temporal dependencies, its utility for temporal compounding event studies is limited (daily time series are typically required).
 However, these results suggest that generative models can reproduce statistical consistency across variables, and therefore have potential in this area.
 With additional compute to condition the emulator on past states and generate daily samples, the emulator can be extended to fit this purpose, following for example the work of \citet{bassetti2024diffesm}.

 We next examine spatial correlations within each variable by studying the spatial structure of individual emulator realizations.
 For each variable, we compute the global, zonally averaged spherical power spectra of individual realizations and form an ensemble of power spectral densities.
 Figure~\ref{fig:raspd} shows an example of a spatial sample for each variable along with the ensemble power spectral density.
-Large-scale spatial structures are generally realistically reconstructed, but as we get closer to the ESM native grid resolution, this turns out to be more challenging.
-This indicates that the emulator should be able to reproduce synoptic-scale structures such as heat domes or monsoons, but is less reliable at replicating ESM output features confined to only a few grid cells.
+The emulator's mean power spectrum is slightly misaligned with that of the ESM, and this difference is statistically significant.
+For large spatial scales, however, variability in power density across realizations is sufficiently large that these differences are unlikely to be perceptible in individual samples.
+This is no longer the case as we get closer to the ESM native grid resolution.
+It indicates that the emulator should be able to reproduce synoptic-scale structures such as heat domes or monsoons, but is less reliable at replicating ESM output features confined to only a few grid cells.

 At scales close to the numerical meshgrid, ESM projections themselves are influenced by parameterization biases, and impact models typically do not treat them as perfectly accurate.
 They rely on bias correction, downscaling, and multi-model ensembles to correct inputs or explicitly incorporate uncertainty, thereby ensuring that sensitivities to climate model errors do not mislead conclusions~\citep{falloon2014ensembles, maraun2016bias, lange2019trend}.
 In this context, an emulator that exhibits fine-scale inaccuracies that remain within the tolerated envelope of input uncertainty should be just as useful as the original ESM for impact studies.